Herbert C. Brown Award For Creative Research In Synthetic Methods

-Haloboration was an obscure reaction that Suzuki developed into an important new path to functionalized vinylboranes, Soderquist says.
-“The intermediate organoboranes have low toxicity and are stable, often isolable reagents which permit many functional groups to be tolerated in the coupling process.”
+In research that predates his work on tert-butanesulfinamide, Ellman was a pioneer in the development of combinatorial chemistry, which Carreira describes as “nothing less than a paradigm shift.”
+In more recent work independent of his studies on tert-butanesulfinamide, Ellman has collaborated with UC Berkeley chemistry professor Robert G. Bergman to develop catalytic C–H bond functionalization methods for efficient C–C bond formation.

-Soderquist points out that Suzuki didn’t patent the coupling.
-“He’s never made a dime from this reaction,” Soderquist says, commenting on Suzuki’s “refreshing lack of egotism.”
+Ellman, 49, received a B.S. in chemistry in 1984 from Massachusetts Institute of Technology and a Ph.D. in chemistry in 1989 from Harvard University.
+After a postdoctoral fellowship at UC Berkeley, he joined the university’s faculty in 1992.
+He moved to Yale in 2010.
+He has received numerous fellowships and awards, including an Arthur C. Cope Scholar Award in 2000.

-Suzuki will present the award address before the Division of Organic Chemistry.
+Ellman will present the award address before the ACS Division of Organic Chemistry.

 Join the conversation